JoinColony/coding-challenge-events-list/README.md

 We expect this task to be completed using [React](https://reactjs.org/), [CSS Modules](https://github.com/css-modules/css-modules) and [Typescript](https://www.typescriptlang.org/)

+For this, we suggest using a bootstraping repo we've set up, [coding-challenge-events-list-bootstrap](https://github.com/JoinColony/coding-challenge-events-list-bootstrap) _(based on [`create-react-app`](https://reactjs.org/docs/create-a-new-react-app.html))_ which will have everything mentioned above set up, and the two main libs installs: `colonyJS` and `ethers`.

+**NOTE:** _The above was set up after `webpack` was updated to version `5` by CRA, and since it dropped automatic node polyfills, it broke a lot of dependencies `colonyJS` and `ethers` are relying on.
+The above repo uses `webpack` version `4` to ensure everything works as expected._

-For this, we suggest using [`create-react-app`](https://reactjs.org/docs/create-a-new-react-app.html), but we won't hold it against you if you prefer to set up the environment yourself, as long as it meets the above criteria.
+However, if you don't want to use the above repo, or want to use `create-react-app` yourself, or maybe even set up everything manually, we obviously won't hold it againts you, as long as it meets the above criteria.

 The additional external libraries you'll need to complete this will be detailed in the appropriate section(s).